g0ldj/g0ldj/README.md

 # <a href="https://www.linkedin.com/in/pryorjjordan/">g0ldj</a>'s IT and Cybersecurity Project Portfolio 🔐

-Check out projects I have created.
+Check out the projects I have created.

 ## ⚠️ Vulnerability Management Projects